codingJWilliams/BBCInventathon/README.md

 # BBC Inventathon brain training game
-Copyright (C) 2017  Rory Sharp and Jay Williams
+Copyright © 2017  Rory Sharp and Jay Williams

 This is a python version that is unfortunately serval stages behidn the node/js version due to unexpected delays in finding a libary to detect keypresses.